 Keeping abreast of the latest developments in Information Governance: Copyright Resources - Naomi Korn Associates has developed free and openly licensed copyright, licensing and data protection help resources.
 Copyright & Information Technologies in Education (CITE)

-© CLA 2020

-The CITE Forum is a place to discuss the CLA's technology and licence offerings (such as the Digital Content Store) but also an opportunity for Higher Education Institute's to network, share and disseminate relevant copyright information.
+© CLA 2020 The CITE Forum is a place to discuss the CLA's technology and licence offerings (such as the Digital Content Store) but also an opportunity for Higher Education Institute's to network, share and disseminate relevant copyright information.
 As UCEM Information Governance Manager I regularly attend the Copyright Licensing Agency (CLA) CITE Forum and presented on-'UCEM's e-Library: Our Story So Far', at the CITE Winter 2021 Forum.
 Source: CLA (2021) UCEM e-Library: Our story so far, a presentation given at the Winter 2021 CITE Forum [video], YouTube.
-Available at:

-www.youtube.com/watch?v=GmuENzHeGO0&feature=youtu.be [accessed 27 January 2025].
+Available at: www.youtube.com/watch?v=GmuENzHeGO0&feature=youtu.be [accessed 28 May 2025].
 Ref: From 58:05 until 1.28:41.

-Further information - Copyright Licensing Agency, CITE

-- 'CITE 2020 Vision', CITE Magazine, Winter 2019, No. 3 - 'A CITE to behold', CITE Magazine, Summer 2019, No. 2 & - CITE Magazine A biannual magazine for the CITE Community, Winter 2018, No. 1.
+Further information - Copyright Licensing Agency, CITE - CITE 2020 Vision', CITE Magazine, Winter 2019, No. 3 - 'A CITE to behold', CITE Magazine, Summer 2019, No. 2 & - CITE Magazine A biannual magazine for the CITE Community, Winter 2018, No. 1.

 UCEM is committed to advancing information governance and compliance, ensuring that the services we provide comply with GDPR, Data Protection, Records Management, Copyright, and Information Security.
-LATEST: In 2024 the UCEM e-Library, in collaboration with UCL, produced a short Copyright Essentials e-learning course (accessed via the UCEM secure Virtual Learning Environment).
+Note: In 2024 the UCEM e-Library, in collaboration with UCL, produced a short Copyright Essentials e-learning course (accessed via the UCEM secure Virtual Learning Environment).
 This e-learning will help staff and students better understand copyright and how to apply this understanding to studies, research and other activities.
 Another part of my role as involves keeping abreast of the latest developments and benchmarking the work I do against that of others.
 I also undertake regular Continuing Professional Development (CPD), and an element of this is attending the CITE Forum attending events and conferences provided through my professional body, CILIP - The Library and Information Association, and others.

-CILIP's National Copyright Conference 2024
+CILIP's National Copyright Conference 2025 This year's national & virtual conference is to be held on 22nd May.